 Edward Maydew's teaching and research interests include tax strategy, financial accounting, corporate taxation, economic effects of taxation and the role of accounting information in valuation.
 He has received awards of excellence for his teaching and research.

-Dr. Maydew is the David E. Hoffman Distinguished Professor of Accounting.
-He also serves as director of research for the UNC Tax Center.
+Dr. Maydew is director of the UNC Tax Center.

 Dr. Maydew consults with prominent law firms and corporations on a variety of complex accounting and tax matters.
 Prior to earning his PhD, he was employed by a predecessor of PricewaterhouseCoopers LLP in its Chicago office.